2024–present Serbian anti-corruption protests: First zbor

 On 26 March, students and professors blocked Branko's Bridge in Belgrade for three hours, protesting the pay cuts for the education workers.

 On 27 March, pro-government tabloid Kurir published an un-signed op-ed stating: "Stop harassing citizens.
 It might so happen that the citizens react differently to some future bridge blockades, than they have so far.
 That those who believed in [pro-opposition sociologist] Jovo Bakić will swim in the river."

-On 28 March, students gathered in front of pro-government TV station Informer, protesting the station's biased reporting and the doxxing of protesters in its live studio program.
+On 28 March, students gathered in front of the pro-government TV station Informer, protesting the station's biased reporting and the doxxing of protesters in its live studio program.

 On 29 March, students blocking the faculties of the University of Novi Sad announced the route of their planned cycling trip to Strasbourg, with the idea of submitting a document on the violation of rights in Serbia to the European Court of Human Rights.

 On 30 March, the Dean of the Faculty of Philosophy in Niš, Natalija Jovanović, who previously expressed her support for the students, was attacked by a woman with a knife, after which she was hospitalised.
 In the Belgrade district of Žarkovo, a passenger car drove through the crowd during the 16 minute-long silent vigil and injured one person; the driver was arrested.
 On the same day, protesters in Užice blocked the local motorway; the blockade started with 16 minutes of silence.
 In Subotica, protesters gathered at the local Hippodrome, where they collected signatures in local communities so they could organize the first residents' assemblies ("Zbor").
 From there, the protest participants set off along the Sombor Road; the column was led by tractors and bikers.

 On 31 March, students, professors and citizens gathered in Belgrade, Novi Sad and Niš to express their support for the assaulted dean.
 President Vučić publicly called the dean "a criminal [he] pardoned" and said the dean's injuries were "like a cut you get when cutting a cucumber or an onion".

 Tour de Strasbourg

-On 3 April, 80 students embarked on a 1300 km cycling journey from Belgrade to Strasbourg to deliver a letter to the EU institutions.
-The journey titled "Tour de Strasbourg"'s goal is to raise awareness about the protests in Serbia around Europe.
-On their way they were greeted by people on the streets including several major European cities such as Budapest (with the mayor of the city attending), Bratislava and Vienna, in which many people from the Serbian diaspora live.
-They arrived in Strasbourg April 15 as planned.
+On 3 April, 80 students embarked on a 1300km cycling journey from Belgrade to Strasbourg to deliver a letter to the European Union.
+The journey, titled "Tour de Strasbourg", was made to raise awareness within Europe about the protests in Serbia.
+On their way, they were greeted by people on the streets including several major European cities such as Budapest (with the mayor of the city attending), Bratislava and Vienna, in which many Serbian diaspora live.
+They arrived in Strasbourg on April 15 as planned.